holoviz/param/README.md

 Runtime attribute validation is a great feature that helps build defendable code bases!
 Alternative libraries, like [Pydantic](https://docs.pydantic.dev) and others, excel at input validation, and if this is only what you need, you should probably look into them.
 Where Param shines is when you also need:

-- Attributes that are also available at the class-level, allowing to easily configure a hierarchy of classes and their instances.
+- Attributes that are also available at the class level, allowing to easily configure a hierarchy of classes and their instances.
 - Parameters with rich metadata (`default`, `doc`, `label`, `bounds`, etc.) that downstream tooling can inspect to build configuration UIs, CLIs, or documentation automatically.
 - Parameterized subclasses that inherit Parameter metadata from their parents, and can selectively override certain attributes (e.g. overriding `default` in a subclass).